'If These Allegations Are True, He Must Step Aside'

 Moore also ran twice, unsuccessfully, for the Alabama GOP gubernatorial nomination.
 Earlier this year, he entered the race to fill the Senate seat of Jeff Sessions, who became U.S. attorney general.
 Then-Governor Robert Bentley appointed Luther Strange to temporarily fill that seat.
 Republicans from McConnell, a frequent target of Moore’s criticism, to President Trump endorsed Strange, but Moore defeated him in the September primary.

 That left many Republicans in an awkward position, disliking Moore and seeing him as a blot on the party but unwilling to publicly condemn a GOP candidate and possible future colleague.
-Many Republicans in Washington have tried to avoid discussing Moore at all, but a few, including Senators John Cornyn, Ted Cruz, Mike Lee, and Rand Paul, have all endorsed him, as have some representatives.
-(There’s a dissonance in self-described constitutional conservatives like Cruz, Lee, and Paul backing a candidate twice removed from office for defying federal judges.)
+Many Republicans in Washington have tried to avoid discussing Moore at all, but 14, including Senators John Cornyn, Ted Cruz, Mike Lee, and Rand Paul, have all endorsed him, as have some representatives.
+Cornyn told reporters that the allegations are “deeply disturbing,” but that “the next steps are up to the governor and the people of Alabama,” BuzzFeed reported.
+“If these allegations are true, Judge Moore should resign,” Mike Lee said.
+Calls to the other 12 lawmakers were not immediately returned.
+Representative Thomas Massie of Kentucky, who also endorsed Moore, declined to comment.

+State officials backing Moore were more supportive.
+“Even if you accept The Washington Post’s report as being completely true, it’s much ado about very little,” Alabama State Auditor Jim Zeigler told The Montgomery Advertiser’s Brian Lyman.
+Secretary of State John Merrill told HuffPost it was “just another piece of information that will allow [voters] to make their decision” and questioned the timing of the report.

 Meanwhile, Moore has continued to court controversy.
 On Wednesday, Moore said, “The transgenders don’t have rights.”
 CNN reported Thursday that Moore was removed from a divorce case in the 1990s due to his statements about homosexuality, and other stories have mined his past career in the law as well.
 The Post reported last month that Moore had been paid $180,000 per year for part-time work at a charity.